Assyrian continuity: Post-imperial Assyria in modern Assyriology

-Modern Assyriology does not support the idea that the fall of Assyria also brought with it a complete eradication of the Assyrian people and their culture.
-Though in the past regarded as a "post-Assyrian" age, Assyriologists today consider the last period of ancient Assyrian history to be the long post-imperial period, extending from 609 BC to around AD 240.
-Though the centuries that followed the fall of Assyria are characterized by a distinct lack of surviving sources from the region, the idea that Assyria was rendered uninhabited and desolated stems from the contrast with the richly attested Neo-Assyrian period, not necessarily from the actual sources from the post-imperial period.
+Modern Assyriology does not support the idea that the fall of Assyria also brought with it an eradication of the Assyrian people and their culture.
+Though in the past regarded as a "post-Assyrian" age, Assyriologists today consider the last period of ancient Assyrian history to be the long post-imperial period, extending from 609 BC to around AD 250 with the destruction of the semi-independent Assyrian states of Assur, Osroene, Adiabene, Beth Nuhadra and Beth Garmai by the Sassanid Empire, or to the end of Sassanid ruled Asoristan (Assyria) and the Islamic Conquest around 637 AD, and support a continuity into the present day.

+Though the centuries that followed the fall of Assyria are characterized by a distinct lack of surviving sources from the region, at least in comparison to previous eras, the idea that Assyria was rendered uninhabited and desolated stems from the contrast with the richly attested Neo-Assyrian period, not from the actual extant written sources from the post-imperial period, which although reduced, remain unbroken through to the modern era.

 Though the Assyrian bureaucracy and governmental institutions disappeared with Assyria's fall, Assyrian population centers and culture did not.
 At Dur-Katlimmu, one of the largest settlements along the Khabur river, a large Assyrian palace, dubbed the "Red House" by archaeologists, continued to be used in Neo-Babylonian times, with cuneiform records there being written by people with Assyrian names, in Assyrian style, though dated to the reigns of the early Neo-Babylonian kings.
 These documents mention officials with Assyrian titles and invoke the ancient Assyrian national deity Ashur.
 Two Neo-Babylonian texts discovered at the city of Sippar in Babylonia attest to there being royally appointed governors at both Assur and Guzana, another Assyrian site in the north.
-Arbela is attested as a thriving city, but only very late in the Neo-Babylonian period, and there were attempts to revive the city of Arrapha in reign of Neriglissar (r.
+Arbela is attested as a thriving Assyrian city, but only very late in the Neo-Babylonian period, and there were attempts to revive the city of Arrapha in reign of Neriglissar (r.
 560–556 BC), who returned a cult statue to the site.
-Harran was revitalized, with its great temple dedicated to the lunar god Sîn being rebuilt under Nabonidus (556–539 BC).
+Harran was revitalized, with its great temple dedicated to the lunar god Sîn being rebuilt under Nabonidus whose mother was an Assyrian priestess from that city. (r.
+556–539 BC).
+In nearby Edessa, Assyrian religious traditions also survived well into the common era.
+Even in certain regions beyond the Euphrates, the legacy of Assyria endured, such as in Hierapolis where Shalmaneser had once settled many Assyrians.
+By at least the second century CE, the memory of Semiramis and Sardanapalus was faithfully preserved by the city's inhabitants, as mentioned by Lucian.